Popular Science ( April 1971 )

 Biography

 Jefimenko received his B.A. at Lewis and Clark College (1952).
-He

-1971 and 1973, he won awards in the AAPT Apparatus Competition.
+Prize.
+In 1971 and 1973, he won awards in the AAPT Apparatus

-Jefimenko has constructed and operated electrostatic generators
+Competition.
+Jefimenko has constructed and operated

-run by atmospheric electricity.
+electrostatic generators run by atmospheric electricity.

 Jefimenko has worked on the generalization of Newton's